Smartwork allows you to create and publish your own assignments using the Norton Question Library.

-- Hints – this allows you to determine whether students should see hints for this particular question.
+- Hints – this allows you to determine whether students can see hints for this particular question.

-Furthermore, you have the option to apply a global set of question settings to all questions by adjusting the settings in the first row and clicking the “Apply to All” button.
+Note: You have the option to apply a global set of question settings to all questions, by adjusting the settings in the first row and clicking the “Apply to All” button.

 Previewing, Deleting, Editing, and Reordering Questions

 To preview a question in your assignment, click on the "play" button next to the question.

 To delete a question from your assignment, click on the X underneath the “Apply to All” button.

-To reorder questions in an assignment, click on the dots in front of the question’s title.
+To reorder questions in an assignment, click on the dots to the left of the question’s title.
 Then drag the question to its desired location in the assignment.

 Saving Assignment Settings